Fiona Robinson (sportswoman): Handball career

 After moving to Europe in the late 1990s, Robinson switched sports and began playing handball.
 She went on to play for the Australia women's national handball team at the 2000 Summer Olympics.

 Personal life

 For a period in the early 1990s, Robinson was known as Fiona Massara.
 Her surname returned to Robinson in the mid-1990s, later changing again to Fiona Hannan after marrying Andy Hannan.
 The two met in Canberra while she was playing for the Capitals and Andy was at the Australian Defence Force Academy.
 Their daughter, Ashlee Hannan, was inline to play college basketball in the United States for the University of Texas in 2019–20 but she never debuted.
 Ashlee joined the Perth Lynx in 2023.

+Robinson holds dual nationality with Australia and England.